10 Unpopular Truths Parents Must Teach Their Sons

 Guys from about age 13-23 will benefit from reading the book.
 It deals rather openly with issues like porn and self-gratification, so if you don’t think your son is ready for that, then you might want to wait.
 (But in our experience, most parents push these issues back way too far, thinking their sons aren’t dealing with them yet.
 They probably are.)

 If you are looking for a way to introduce these “unpopular truths” to your son, then we invite you to put “The Young Man’s Guide to Awesomeness” into his hands and see what happens.

 It is now available on Amazon and at www.INFOforFamilies.com.

-A few hundred parents pre-ordered the book.
+Over 6,000 parents have already bought this book for their sons.
 Here's some of what they are saying: